Peymankor/Bayesopt_well_control/0_Paper1_main.md

 \caption{Left: final solution of optimization algorithm in three different initialization, Right: Mean and error bar of each injection rate at each injection wells}(\#fig:diffu)
 \end{figure}

 \newpage

 \newpage

+# Comparison with other Optimization Alternatives

-In this section, the aim is to compare the performance of the BO workflow with  other available optimization algorithms commonly used for reservoir optimization under uncertainty.
-The literature of production optimization enjoys wide varieties of the workflow and algorithm applied to field development.
-Broadly speaking those can be divided into two categories adjoint-gradient and derivative-free.
-Adjoint methods, such as those described in [@forouzanfar2014; @li2012; @volkov2018] can provide a computational advantage in terms of efficiency.
-They are, however, local methods, and it is known that broad (global) searches can be advantageous in field development optimization methods.[@debrito2021] - Therefore, in this work, two well-known  Derivative-free optimization (DFO) methods, extensively used reservoir optimization, named Genetic Algorithm (GA) [@chai2021; @holland1992] and Particle Swarm Optimization (PSO) [@eberhart1995; @jesmani2016] have been considered.
+In this section, the aim is to compare the performance of the BO workflow with  other available optimization algorithms commonly used for production optimization under uncertainty.
+The literature of production optimization enjoys a wide variety of workflows and algorithms.
+Broadly speaking those can be divided into two categories gradient-based and gradient-free.
+Gradient-based methods, such as those described in [@forouzanfar2014; @li2012; @volkov2018] can provide a computational advantage in terms of efficiency.
+They are, however, local methods, and it is known that broad (global) searches can be advantageous in field development optimization methods.[@debrito2021] - Therefore, in this work, two well-known gradient-free optimization
+methods, extensively used for production optimization, named Genetic Algorithm (GA) [@chai2021; @holland1992] and Particle Swarm Optimization (PSO) [@eberhart1995; @jesmani2016] have been considered.
 This section provides a brief overview of each method, but interested readers are referred to the original papers.[@eberhart1995; @holland1992]

 ## Particle Swarm Optimization (PSO)